Quinnipiac University Summer Camp and Pre-College Program Policies

 If you cancel your registration within 48 hours of registration payment, Quinnipiac will provide a full refund provided that the cancellation occurs more than 21 days before the first day of the program.

-If you cancel more than 60 days before the start of the program we will provide a full refund less a $150 administrative fee.
+If you cancel more than 60 days before the start of the program we will provide a full refund less the non-refundable deposit.

-If you cancel within 60 days but more than 30 days of the start of the program you will receive a 50% refund unless we can fill your spot, in which case you will receive a full refund less a $150 administrative fee.
+If you cancel within 60 days but more than 30 days of the start of the program you will receive a 50% refund unless we can fill your spot, in which case you will receive a full refund less the non-refundable deposit.

-If you cancel within 29 days or less before the start of the program you will receive a 25% refund less a $150 administrative fee.
+If you cancel within 29 days or less before the start of the program you will receive a 25% refund less the non-refundable deposit.

 We understand that occasionally a student experiences circumstances such as a severe unexpected medical condition, death of a family member or unexpected hardship.
 Under these circumstances the family may provide information concerning the circumstances and the program director will consider a prorated refund.